Everyone deserves to know their immigrant ancestors

 • You will have done your part to unearth and make accessible any information about enslaved people to those who have been searching for it

-• A new or updated digital family tree
+• New or updated digital family tree

 Want to find out more, or already know you want to work with me?